whizsid/whizsid.github.io/blog/posts/display_list_of_paths_as_a_tree_view.md

     }
 ```

-You can see there are trailing backslashes in also file names.
+You can see there are trailing backslashes in file names.
 We should
-avoid these backslashes from concatenating.
+avoid these backslashes when concatenating.

 ```tsx
 # src/FileBrowser.tsx